-Enter the number of participants on whose behalf no contributions were made by an employer as an employer of the participant for: a The current year 14a b The plan year immediately preceding the current plan year 14b C The second preceding plan year 14c Enter the ratio of the number of participants under the plan on whose behalf no employer had an obligation to m employer contribution during the current plan year to: ake an a The corresponding number for the plan year immediately preceding the current plan year 15a b The corresponding number for the second preceding plan year 15b Information with respect to any employers who withdrew from the plan during the preceding plan year: Enter the number of employers who withdrew during the preceding plan year 16a b If line 16a is greater than 0, enter the aggregate amount of withdrawal liability assessed or estimated to be 16b art VI Additional Information for Single-Employer and Multiemployer Defined Benef it Pensior n Plans and beneficiaries under two or more pension plans as of immediately before such plan year, check box and see i nstructions re egarding supplemental b Provide the average duration of the combined investment-grade and high-yield debt: 1.0% 21 years or more Is the amount of unpaid minimum required contributions for all years from Schedule SB (Form 5500) line 40 If line 20a is "Yes," has PBGC been notified as required by ERISA sections 4043(c)(5) and/or 303(k)(4)?
-Cl Yes.
-No. Reporting was waived under 29 CFR 4043.25(c)(2) because contributions equal to or exceeding the were made by the 30th day after the due date. greater than neck the apple unpaid mini n zero?
-Yes No licable box: mum required contribution a The current year. b The plan year immediately preceding the current plan year the participant for: a The current year
+Enter the number of deferred vested and retired participants (inactive participants), as of the beginning of the plan year, whose contributing employer is no longer making contributions to the plan for: a The current plan year.
+Check the box to indicate the counting method used to determine the number of inactive participants: last contributing employer alternative reasonable approximation (see instructions for required attachment) 14a b The plan year immediately preceding the current plan year.
+Check the box if the number reported is a change from what was previously reported (see instructions for required attachment) 14b C The second preceding plan year.
+Check the box if the number reported is a change from what was previously reported (see instructions for required attachment) 14c Enter the ratio of the number of participants under the plan on whose behalf no employer had an obligation to material employer contribution during the current plan year to: ake an a The corresponding number for the plan year immediately preceding the current plan year 15a b The corresponding number for the second preceding plan year 15b 16a b If line 16a is greater than 0, enter the aggregate amount of withdrawal liability assessed or estimated to be 16b L L - L des a Continue Consequence and the con- art VI Additional Information for Single-Employer and Multiemployer Defined Benef it Pensioi n Plans and beneficiaries under two or more pension plans as of immediately before such plan year, check box and see in nstructions re egarding supplemental If the total number of participants is 1,000 or more, complete lines (a) through (c) a Enter the percentage of plan assets held as: Stock:8.0% Investment-Grade Debt:84.0% High-Yield Debt:3.0% Real Estate:3.0% Other:2.0% b Provide the average duration of the combined investment-grade and high-yield debt:0-3 years3-6 years9-12 years12-15 years15-18 years18-21 years21 years or more c What duration measure was used to calculate line 19(b)?X Effective durationMacaulay durationModified durationOther (specify): 20 PBGC missed contribution reporting requirements.
+If this is a multiemployer plan or a single-employer plan that is not covered by PBGC, skip line 20. a Is the amount of unpaid minimum required contributions for all years from Schedule SB (Form 5500) line 40 greater than zero?
+Yes No b If line 20a is "Yes," has PBGC been notified as required by ERISA sections 4043(c)(5) and/or 303(k)(4)?
+Check the applicable box: Yes.
+No. Reporting was waived under 29 CFR 4043.25(c)(2) because contributions equal to or exceeding the unpaid minimum required contribution were made by the 30th day after the due date.
+No. The 30-day period referenced in 29 CFR 4043.25(c)(2) has not yet ended, and the sponsor intends to make a contribution equal to or exceeding the unpaid minimum required contribution by the 30th day after the due date.
+No. Other.
+Provide explanation plan year, whose contributing employer is no longer making contributions to the plan for: a The current plan year.
+Check the box to indicate the counting method used to determine the number of inactive participants: last contributing employer alternative reasonable approximation (see instructions for required attachment) plan year, whose contributing employer is no longer making contributions to the plan for: a The current plan year.
+Check the box to indicate the counting method used to determine the number of inactive participants: last contributing employer alternative reasonable approximation (see instructions for required attachment)